 - Increased Liver Enzymes – whether this effect rises ultimately into a net negative or a net positive remains to be seen

 If you are decided to consume CBD, you have to read the labels of all the products you purchase.
 Moreover, the products called ‘CBD Oil’ and products called ‘hemp oil’ might be nearly the same when it comes to CBD content. – But, also, they can be radically different depending on their plant components, their plant sources, and even the ways they were extracted.

 Usually, consumers got confused by terms like ‘CBD,’ ‘hemp,’ and ‘marijuana.’
 In fact, these all terms have multiple meanings and can be used in popular but incorrect ways that only adds to the confusion.

 However, the root of the matter lies in the plant sources.
 In fact, CBD is found in both cannabis plants and hemp plants.
 Yes, cannabis and hemp are said to be identical twins in the plant world as they look & smell almost exactly the same.
 That’s the reason why they are hard for individuals to distinguish.

-However, Experts depict that Cannabis plants with 0.3% or less of THC are said to be hemp.
+However, Experts depict that Cannabis plants with 0.3% or less THC are said to be hemp.
 And, Cannabis plants with more than 0.3% THC are said to be marijuana.

 So, what does this mean for CBD products?
-Well, here is a little cheat sheet, which based on information from Medical Today:
+Well, here is a little cheat sheet, based on information from Medical Today: